 Job candidates rarely send a resume without an accompanying cover letter.
 While your resume is designed to demonstrate your professional and technical skills, the cover letter is your opportunity to convince the reader of your fit for a specific job.
 When written persuasively, a cover letter is a powerful sales tool for candidates in every field.

-Your cover letter determines a company's first impression of you, as it reveals your professionalism, communication skills, personality and a brief summary of your qualifications.
+Your cover letter determines a company's first impression of you, because it reveals your professionalism, communication skills, personality, and a brief summary of your qualifications.
 Cover letters generally fall into four general categories:

 2) Referral Letters: written to individuals who were referred to you by someone else